phun-ky/grunt-minified/README.md

 This plugin was originally intended to add some features grunt-contrib-uglify did not supply under Grunt 0.3.
 After the Grunt 0.4 release, there's no longer need for grunt-minified.

-I will no longer develop this plugin any further and I strongly suggest users of this plugin to eiter fork it and continue the development on their hand, or use the fully featured [grunt-contrib-uglify] plugin.
+I will no longer develop this plugin any further and I strongly suggest users of this plugin to either fork it and continue the development on their hand, or use the fully featured [grunt-contrib-uglify] plugin.

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with: